 IPTV, or internet protocol television, is an umbrella term usually used to describe a video service that live streams TV channels over the internet.
 IPTV providers offer dozens or even hundreds of live channels for a low monthly price.
 The channels are typically the same as what you’d get on terrestrial TV, cable TV, or satellite TV, but strictly over the internet.

 Most legitimate IPTV services are region-locked, meaning they can only be used from a specific country.
 If you’re outside of the country and try to stream IPTV, the stream could be blocked.
-Connecting to a VPN in the right country will unblock the stream while you’re travelling abroad.
+Connecting to a VPN in the right country will unblock the stream while you’re traveling abroad.

 A VPN will also prevent your internet service provider and other third parties from monitoring what you watch online.
-Some ISPs throttle internet speeds for users watching video.
+Some ISPs throttle internet connection speeds for users watching video.
 A VPN prevents them from being able to distinguish and discriminate against specific types of data and internet usage.

-There are over 300 VPN services, but very few offer the speed, privacy protections, and compatibility with streaming and IPTV services to make our list.
+There are over 300 VPN services, but very few offer the speed, online privacy protections, and compatibility with streaming and IPTV services to make our list.

 We’ll dive into each VPN we recommend in detail, but for those of you who want a summary, these are the best VPNs for IPTV:

 - ExpressVPN Our top choice for IPTV.
-Fast speeds and great privacy features make this VPN a favorite with those looking to access streaming services from anywhere, torrent, or just stay secure on public wifi.
+Fast connection speeds and great online privacy features make this VPN a favorite with those looking to access streaming services from anywhere, torrent, or just stay secure on public wifi.
 Includes a 30-day money-back guarantee.